tapasdeveloper/hulktestapp/README.md

 - DB_USERNAME
 - DB_PASSWORD

-The sample database backup is provided in the folder "db"
+The sample database backup is provided in the folder "db" under root folder.